Archer70/LisPy/BDD_TUTORIAL.md

     (describe "Division"
       (it "handles division by zero"
-        (given "I have the number 10" (define x 10)) (when "I attempt to divide it by zero" nil) ; The action is in the 'then' for this kind of test (then "it should raise a 'Division by zero' error" (assert-raises?
+        (given "I have the number 10" (define x 10)) (action "I attempt to divide it by zero" nil) ; The action is in the 'then' for this kind of test (then "it should raise a 'Division by zero' error" (assert-raises?
 "Division by zero" (/ x 0))))) ; Error occurs here

     (it "handles invalid argument types for +"
-      (when "I attempt to add a number and a string" nil) (then "it should raise a TypeError"
+              (action "I attempt to add a number and a string" nil) (then "it should raise a TypeError"
         (assert-raises?
 "TypeError: unsupported operand type(s) for +" (+ 1 "oops"))))
     ```